-This includes a variety of grasses, sedges, forbs and other vegetation such as shrubs and woody browse species.
+This includes a variety of grasses, sedges, forbs, and other vegetation such as shrubs and woody browse species.

 Their foraging habits can vary depending on the availability of these foods in different seasons; during winter months they tend to rely more heavily on nutrient-rich herbs, while during summer months they will focus more on coarse grasses and sedges.

-The timing and frequency at which elk feed is also important in understanding their dietary preferences.
+The timing and frequency at which elk feed are also important in understanding their dietary preferences.
 Elk typically prefer to graze either early in the morning or late in the evening due to cooler temperatures and fewer predators present at those times.

 During periods of low resource availability, elk may even extend their feeding time into the night hours in order to meet their nutritional requirements.
-They may also travel long distances between feeding sites throughout the course of a single day, sometimes covering up to 10 kilometres (6 miles).
+They may also travel long distances between feeding sites throughout the course of a single day, sometimes covering up to 10 kilometers (6 miles).

-In general, elks’ diets are composed mainly of high quality natural foods that provide them with essential nutrients needed for healthy growth and reproduction.
+In general, elks’ diets are composed mainly of high-quality natural foods that provide them with essential nutrients needed for healthy growth and reproduction.
 As such, maintaining suitable habitat conditions around elk populations is necessary in order to ensure adequate dietary resources over all seasons.

 Interaction With Predators

 Elk behavior in regard to predators is largely affected by the environment, specifically predator density, and availability.
 In areas with a low number of predators or where they are scarce, elks will have few encounters with them but may still display signs of predator avoidance such as increased wariness when exposed to potential danger.